 Language faculty at Notre Dame have a long history of using SLO assessment and evaluation toward curricular understanding and improvement.
 The department website provides outcomes statements and proficiency rubrics for all languages at various curricular junctures (from end of first year through to the major).

-The German Department at GU has conducted SLO assessment and evaluation for over fifteen years (many GUGD publications on departmental assessment/evaluation projects are listed at the AELRC bibliography).
-The "Scholarship" page at the department website details assessment/evaluation conducted in conjunction with the development of GUGD's Developing Multiple Literacies curriculum.
+The German Department at GU has conducted SLO assessment and evaluation for over fifteen years (many GUGD publications on departmental assessment/evaluation projects are listed at the AELRC Evaluation Research Bibliography).
+The “Scholarship” page at the department website details assessment/evaluation conducted in conjunction with the development of GUGD’s Developing Multiple Literacies curriculum.

 How-To Sites/Resources (Non-language)